English to English noun

 8 |

-the mental faculty or power of vocal communication | Example:
+the mental faculty or power of vocal communication | | Example: language sets homo sapiens apart from all other animals

 source: wordnet30